 - Nighttime driving.
 The app measures driving time between 12 AM and 5 AM.
 Driving very early in the morning puts you at higher risk for an accident.

 You can track your progress in the program once you activate the app.
 You’ll be able to see your projected discount and tips on how to improve it.
 At the end of the program period (about four to six months), your final discount is locked in.
 Your savings are applied to your auto insurance rate when the policy renews.
 Most drivers save an average of 21% with the SmartRide discount.

 Can Using SmartRide Raise Your Rates?

-Nationwide claims that your rates won’t increase because of the data collected by the SmartRide app.
+Nationwide states that your rates won’t increase because of the data collected by the SmartRide app.
 You’ll only see lower rates.
 And everyone gets a 15% discount for joining.
 Even so, bad driving is its own reward.
 People that get into accidents and acquire moving violations should expect their rates to go up.

 Call (855) 241-9720 or your agent to join SmartRide.